GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

-- Keep runtime maps (the current implementation): roughly 500ns per item on the reference chain and ~57ns marginal per attribute, an allocation per value, and no compile-time name checking.
-Interning the keys improves the constant (about 1.9ns per access vs. 0.43 for a resolved offset) but keeps a per-access search and rules out the structural optimizations that need static layouts: bypass, uniform columns, slot coalescing.
+- Keep runtime maps (the current implementation): roughly 500ns per item on the reference chain and ~57ns marginal per attribute, an allocation per column, and no compile-time name checking.
+Interning the keys improves the constant (about 1.9ns per access vs. 0.43 for a resolved offset) but keeps a per-access search and rules out the structural optimizations that need static layouts: bypass, uniform columns, and packing a level's fields to their resolved offsets.
 - Attributes as separate graph edges, one channel per attribute: bypass and per-channel caching become graph structure.
 We prototyped and measured this.
 Without caching at fan-outs, every channel re-evaluates